Homozygous For The Met Allele Of The Val158met Polymorphism Meaning

 3. Pain Perception

 Emerging research suggests that the Val158Met polymorphism can also influence pain perception.
-Studies have shown that Met/Met individuals may be more sensitive to pain, possibly due to the role of dopamine in pain modulation pathways.
+Day to day, studies have shown that Met/Met individuals may be more sensitive to pain, possibly due to the role of dopamine in pain modulation pathways.
 This finding could have implications for understanding individual differences in pain tolerance and response to pain management strategies.

 4. Personality Traits